Ready for Christmas? - Advent Devotional - November 24

-EDITOR'S NOTE: While Advent officially runs from November 29 - December 24 in 2020, Crosswalk will proudly present one Christmas-themed devotional per day during an Advent season running from the day after Thanksgiving through New Year's Eve.
+EDITOR'S NOTE: Advent officially runs from December 3 - December 24 in 2023.
+Crosswalk will proudly present one Christmas-themed devotional per day during an Advent season running from the day after Thanksgiving through New Year's Eve.
 Check back every day for a new devotional reflection about what the Incarnation - the coming near of our Savior - means for us still today.
 And Merry Christmas!

 Ready for Christmas?